python/cpython/Doc/library/exceptions.rst

    In this last case, :attr:`args` contains the verbatim constructor arguments as a tuple.

-The following exceptions are the exceptions that are actually raised.
+The following exceptions are the exceptions that are usually raised.

 .. exception:: AssertionError